 - Contact details – postal address(es), email address(es), telephone number(s);

-- Job title, employer and work contact details (where these have been provided, for example to the Alumni Relations team), and links to company websites and LinkedIn profiles;
+- Job title, employer and work contact details, and links to company websites and LinkedIn profiles;

 - Records of attendance at University and Trust events and participation in University volunteering activity;

 - Records of meetings, phone calls and/or correspondence with the University and the Trust.

 In addition to the above, we may hold the following information for the relevant individuals:

 - For alumni, the subject of the degree and year of graduation; and

 - For non-alumni members of the General Council, the position held at the University.

 For those individuals who have made a gift to the University or the Trust, the database may also hold:

 - Bank account number, name and sort code (where provided for enabling donations and direct debits);